 sure that yt installs everywhere!

-If you have customized yt in some way, or created your own plugins file (as described in Can I always load custom data objects, fields, and quantities with every dataset?) then it may be necessary to supply users willing to help you (or the mailing list) with both your patches to the source, the plugin file, and perhaps even the datafile on which you’re running.
+If you have customized yt in some way, or created your own plugins file (as described in The Plugin File) then it may be necessary to supply users willing to help you (or the mailing list) with both your patches to the source, the plugin file, and perhaps even the datafile on which you’re running.